 Policies and procedures

-It should include what to do if there's a discrepancy and contact details of anyone who you need to inform.
-This should include the regional NHS Controlled Drugs Accountable Officer (CDAO) at NHS England or the police depending on the circumstances.
-We publish a register of their contact details.
-You need to inform CQC if the incident meets the criteria of a statutory notification.
+It should include what to do if there's a discrepancy and the contact details of anyone who you need to inform.
+This should include the regional NHS controlled drugs accountable officer (CDAO) at NHS England or the police, depending on the circumstances.
+Check the contact details for:

 Controlled drug registers